Information Package / Course Catalogue

 Week 9 - Theoretical

-Collection of plant samples and herbarium.
+Collection of plant specimens and herbarium.

 Week 10 - Theoretical